sovrynn/ecdo/2-LOCATION-MAPPING/asia/china/README.md

 ## Ocean Displacement

-I predict China will have to deal with water coming from 4 major chokepoints.
+I predict China will have to deal with water coming from 3 major chokepoints, along with the (shallow) water already in the Yellow Sea.
 Note that the Yellow Sea bay forms a natural chokepoint in and of itself.
 If you just look at the shape of the east Asian coastline, it's got several very concave bays.

 ![x](img/chokepoints.png "china ocean chokepoints")